 A History of Excellence

-The College of Education's first appearance at UT Arlington came in a very different form.
-Originally established in 1963 as the Teacher Education Section in the Department of Psychology, it was part of the College of Liberal Arts.
-A steady growth in enrollment and the approval of additional degrees, endorsement, and certification programs led to the department’s designation as a freestanding Center for Professional Teacher Education in 1978 and its eventual elevation to School status within the University on Jan.
-1, 1999.
-Then, in the fall of 1999, the School of Education acquired the Department of Exercise, Sport, and Health Studies (now the Department of Kinesiology) from the College of Liberal Arts in order to continue to provide physical education classes and pedagogy classes for students seeking teacher certification in physical education.
-A couple of years later, on Aug.
-6, 2003, the Texas Higher Education Coordinating Board (THECB) formerly recognized the School as a College of Education.
-The College achieved another significant milestone in 2006, when the THECB approved the College’s first Ph.D. degree program, in K-16 Administration and Policy Studies.
-On July 31, 2009, the THECB approved the College’s name to be changed to the College of Education and Health Professions to better reflect the collaborative culture of the College’s three departments and the capabilities and opportunities that the College has to offer.
+The College of Education at the University of Texas at Arlington was originally established in 1963 as the Teacher Education Section of the Department of Psychology in the College of Liberal Arts.
+A steady growth in enrollment, endorsements, and a diverse offering of degrees and certification programs led to the department's designation as a freestanding Center for Professional Teacher Education in 1978 and its eventual elevation to School status within the University on January 1, 1999.
+In the Fall of 1999, the School of Education acquired the Department of Exercise, Sport, and Health Studies (which would later become the Department of Kinesiology) from the College of Liberal Arts in order to continue to provide physical education classes and pedagogy classes for students seeking teacher certification inphysical education.
+Four years later, on August 6, 2003, the Texas Higher Education Coordinating Board (THECB) formally recognized the School as a College of Education.
+The College achieved another significant milestone in 2006 when the THECB approved the College's first Ph.D. program in K-16 Administration and Policy Studies.
+On July 31, 2009, the THECB approved the College's name change to the College of Education and Health Professions to better reflect the collaborative culture of the College's three departments and the capabilities and opportunities that the College offered.
+September 1, 2014, the Department of Kinesiology separated from the College of Education and Health Professions and joined with the the College of Nursting and Health Innovation.
+On November 1, 2014, in a continuing quest to ensure excellent raining for America's future teachers, and in a desire to focus solely upon education, the College once again became the College of Education at the University of Texas at Arlington.

 The College Today